Oxamniquine: Mechanism of action

 It is an anthelmintic with schistosomicidal activity against Schistosoma mansoni, but not against other Schistosoma spp.
 Oxamniquine is a potent single-dose agent for treatment of S. mansoni infection, and it causes worms to shift from the mesenteric veins to the liver, where the male worms are retained; the female worms return to the mesentery, but can no longer release eggs.

-Oxamniquine is a semisynthetic tetrahydroquinoline and possibly acts by DNA binding, resulting in contraction and paralysis of the worms and eventual detachment from terminal venules in the mesentry, and death.
+Oxamniquine is a semisynthetic tetrahydroquinoline and possibly acts by DNA binding, resulting in contraction and paralysis of the worms and eventual detachment from terminal venules in the mesentery, and death.
 Its biochemical mechanisms are hypothesized to be related to an anticholinergic effect, which increases the parasite's motility, as well as inhibiting the synthesis of nucleic acids.
 Oxamniquine acts mainly on male worms, but also induces small changes on a small proportion of females.
 Like praziquantel, it promotes more severe damage of the dorsal tegument than of the ventral surface.
 The drug causes the male worms to shift from the mesenteric circulation to the liver, where the cellular host response causes its final elimination.
 The changes caused in the females are reversible and are due primarily to the discontinued male stimulation rather than the direct effect of oxamniquine.